swift-server/guides/ubuntu.md

 swift build
 ```

-> Tip: If you are building this project for production, use `swift build -c release`
+> Tip: If you are building this project for production, use `swift build -c release`, see [building for production](README.md#building-for-production) for more information.

 ### Run